openmls/openmls/book/src/virtual_clients.md

 epoch's Safe Exporter under `VC_COMPONENT_ID`, builds the operation secret tree, and persists the per-epoch state under a derived `EpochId`.
 Because the secret comes from the Safe Exporter, all emulator clients derive the **same** `EpochId` and the same operation tree for a given derivation epoch.

-Ask for the epoch that virtual-client operations resolve to with:
+Every new virtual-client operation uses the newest derivation epoch of the emulation group, as the draft requires.
+The sender-side entry points take the emulation group and resolve that epoch themselves, so an application cannot keep operating from an older, possibly compromised epoch.
+They fail with `VirtualClientsError::NoDerivationEpoch` if the group has none registered.
+To inspect the epoch, for example for logging, ask the emulation group:

 ```rust,no_run,noplayground
 let epoch_id = emulator_group